 While cacti and aloe may instantly channel notions of baking desert heat, hardy succulents will happily prove that they can deal with pretty much anything if you include them in your fall planter ideas.

+Caring for succulents in winter requires care.
 If you’re planting them outdoors, ensure you choose frost-hardy varieties – the likes of sempervivums and some varieties of sedum are perfect for the job.
-‘For a big planter idea, style up new favorites cordelines with outdoor succulents,’ suggests Bird.
+‘For a big fall planter idea, style up new favorites cordelines with outdoor succulents,’ suggests Bird.
 ‘Dot in some munchkin pumpkins for a charming touch.’

 A longstanding favorite in the world of fall planters, pansies are always a great way to ensure dabs of bright color dot your autumnal garden.
 Often flowering through late fall and into winter and spring, they are continually popular for autumnal planters both small and large.
 With a wide range of colored and bi-colored varieties available, use them to add quaint chromatic details to evergreen laden planters like in this example.